damikun/trouble-training/Doc/Identity.md

     };
 }
 ```
-The client application then asks for specific scopes during the authentication process.
+The client application then asks for specific identity scopes during the authentication process.

 > &#10240;
 > **NOTE:** The `id_token` is size-optimized (by default) and contains only the required information in its payload, all others must be additionally requested from `userinfo_endpoint`.